MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 - New Line of Business (LoB) apps.
 - Apps for deprecation might have functionality that is redundant with other systems and no business owner or usage.

 When choosing the first apps for migration, keep it simple.
 Criteria can include SaaS apps in the gallery that support multiple identity provider (IdP) connections.
-There are apps with test-instance access, apps with simple claim rules, and apps controling audience access.
+There are apps with test-instance access, apps with simple claim rules, and apps controlling audience access.

 ### Phase 3: Plan your migration and test